2010 United States House of Representatives elections in Connecticut: Polling

+Predictions

 Results

 Note: Murphy also appeared on the line of the Connecticut Working Families Party and received 4,648 votes on it.
 His Working Families and Democratic votes have been aggregated together on this table.
 Caligiuri also appeared on the independent line and received 2,310 votes on it.
 His independent and Republican votes have been aggregated together on this table.